Frontline launches new Ford Transit Custom campervan

 Cost: from $94,000

-You can enjoy the best of both worlds with Frontline’s VW T6.1 Transporter motorhome for under $150k.
-If you choose your options wisely, this one comes in at under $100k.
-Whether it’s time to head to the store to do grocery shopping or you’re itching for a camping adventure, the Frontline VW T6.1 Transporter is the perfect vehicle.
-It’s both an affordable and high-quality campervan and a second car for the family.
+You can enjoy the best of both worlds with the Frontline VW T6.1 Transporter campervan for under $150k.
+If you choose your options wisely, this VW camper can come in at under $100k.
+Whether it’s time to head to the store to do grocery shopping or you’re itching for a camping adventure, the Frontline VW Transporter Campervan is the perfect vehicle.
+It’s both an affordable and high-quality VW camper van and a second car for the family.

 Most think of the bed or interior room when it comes to motorhome comfort.
 But what about the driver?
 Driver comfort is critical since you spend much time driving to and from destinations.
 The Frontline VW T6.1 Transporter comes with a leather multi-function steering wheel.
 There’s also a flexible adjustment for the driver’s seat height and lumbar adjustment.

 This motorhome also features an excellent dash layout with storage and long-drive ergonomics.
-Although prices start at $94,000, the Frontline VW T6.1 Transporter motorhome has more options and accessories for an extra charge to choose from.
+Although prices start at $94,000, the Frontline Camper Van has more options and accessories for an extra charge to choose from.
 You can essentially build your motorhome the way you choose and for the price that works best for you, which in this case, is under $150k.

 Specs